growthfield/NNWebSocket/README.md

 This listener is called when a fragmented binary frame is received.
 Argument 'data' is a payload of the frame.
+'index' is a sequence number of fragments, which starts with 0.
 'isFinal' is a flag whether this is end of fragments or not.
 'userInfo' is a working area for user which is kept until end of fragments.

 ### onFrame ``^(NNWebSocketFrame *frame)``

-This listener is called When a frame is received.
+This listener is called when a frame is received.
 This is a low level listener and there is no case to use this normally.

 ## License